nanpy/nanpy/README.md

 Dependencies
 ------------

-- Python
+#### Python

 	python-setuptools
 	python-serial

-- Arduino
+#### Arduino

 	OneWire http://www.pjrc.com/teensy/td_libs_OneWire.html

 NOTE: Nanpy uses both built-in and third-party libraries, such as OneWire and DallasTemperature.
-We assume that they're installed in the Arduino's "libraries" folder, for example in Ubuntu you can find it in /usr/share/arduino by default.
+We assume that you install them in the Arduino's "libraries" folder, for example in Ubuntu you can find it in /usr/share/arduino by default.

 How to build and install
 ------------------------